Tame class field theory over local fields: The tame class group

-\begin{lem} The inverse system of schemes $\{\ov{X}_{k_i}\}_{i \ge 0}$ satisfy the following. \begin{enumerate} \item $\{\ov{X}_{k_i}\}$ is an inverse system of complete irreducible $k$-schemes with finite transition maps whose inverse limit is the irreducible $k'$-scheme $\ov{X}_{k'}$. \item $\{(\ov{X}_{k_i})_\red\}$ is an inverse system of complete integral $k$-schemes with finite transition maps whose inverse limit is the integral $k'$-scheme $(\ov{X}_{k'})_\red$. \item $\{\ov{X}_i\}$ is an inverse system of complete integral normal $k$-schemes with finite transition maps whose inverse limit is the complete integral normal $k'$-scheme $\ov{X}'$. \item The square
+\begin{lem} The inverse system of schemes $\{\ov{X}_{k_i}\}_{i \ge 0}$ satisfies the following. \begin{enumerate} \item $\{\ov{X}_{k_i}\}$ is an inverse system of complete irreducible $k$-schemes with finite transition maps whose inverse limit is the irreducible $k'$-scheme $\ov{X}_{k'}$. \item $\{(\ov{X}_{k_i})_\red\}$ is an inverse system of complete integral $k$-schemes with finite transition maps whose inverse limit is the integral $k'$-scheme $(\ov{X}_{k'})_\red$. \item $\{\ov{X}_i\}$ is an inverse system of complete integral normal $k$-schemes with finite transition maps whose inverse limit is the $k'$-scheme $\ov{X}'$. \item The canonical map $X' \to \ov{X}' \times_{\ov{X}} X$ is an isomorphism. \end{enumerate} \end{lem}